matkowski-voy/Wrist-Identification-for-Forensic-Investigation/README.md

 - the results are saved in results folder if (saveResults = true)\
 NOTE: you can also visualize some steps (in the paper see Fig. 8) if (plotFlag = true)\
 NOTE2: to change between proc2 and proc2/3 use procSelector=true or procSelector=false;\
 NOTE3: the results are saved to the same folder for the corresponding SET.
-Thus, you should change folder name if you (change procSelector) would like to generate save ROIs using another procedure.
+Thus, you should rename the folder if you (change procSelector) would like to generate save ROIs using another procedure.
 ## Questions
 If you have any questions about the paper please email me on matk0001@e.ntu.edu.sg or maskotky@gmail.com